aancw/Belati/README.md

 Thanks to Echo-Zine Staff for approving my Ezine : http://ezine.echo.or.id/issue31/005.txt - Belati : Collecting Public Data & Public Document for OSINT Purpose - Petruknisme

+## Feedback/Suggestion

+Feel free to create Issue in this repository or email me at `cacaddv [at] gmail.com` .
+Your feedback and suggestion is useful for Belati development progress :)

 ## License
 Belati is licensed under GPL V2.
 You can use, modify, or redistribute this tool under the terms of GNU General Public License (GPLv2).